waynerv/cookiecutter-pypackage/README.md

 ## CI/CD setup
 Except the settings above, you'll also need configure gitub repsitory secrets at page repo > settings > secrtes, and add the following secrets:
-- PERSONAL_TOKEN (required for publishing document to git pages)
 - TEST_PYPI_API_TOKEN (required for publishing dev release to testpypi)
 - PYPI_API_TOKEN (required for publish )